 Breaking plates may also be related to the ancient practice of conspicuous consumption to display wealth.
 In the past plates or glasses were thrown into the hearth following a banquet instead of being washed and reused.

-Eventually plate smashing demonstrated a devil-may-care attitude because of abundance as well as celebratory spirit.
+Eventually plate smashing demonstrated a devil-may-care attitude because of abundance as well as a celebratory spirit.
 The individual was comfortable enough that plates could be broken because there was plenty.
 The dinnerware could be tossed and broken as it could be easily replaced.
 The action tells the world: We have so much to eat and so many dishes that we can toss away our resources.

 Accompanied by the music for the dance as plates are smashed there is also a particular word associated with the action.
 The word “Opa” actually means something like oops! or whoops! or Watch out!
 In dedicated plate smashing sessions, it means pay attention.
 The word is so embedded in the ritual that when you hear the word Opa! you expect to hear a plate breaking.
 This practice, paired with dancing and live music, is symbolic of Greek celebrations.